ssp964/Real-Estate-Data-Processing-Pipeline/README.md

 - **Jupyter Notebook** allows for interactive, step-by-step data exploration and visualization.

 **Challenges faced:**
-- Ensuring robust handling of missing and invalid data
 - Designing a flexible class structure for future extensibility

 ---